TavoAI/tavo-sdk/docs-site/docs/sdks/dotnet/index.md

 - **Concurrent Operations**: Use Task.WhenAll for parallel scanning
 - **Streaming**: Use streaming APIs for large datasets
 - **Memory Management**: Dispose clients properly to free resources

-## API Reference

-For complete API documentation, see the [.NET SDK API Reference](../api/dotnet.md).